Best Online Criminal Justice Programs in New Jersey (2026)

 How does Criminal Justice pay in New Jersey compare to other states?

-New Jersey salaries are approximately 27.1% higher than the national average for criminal justice roles.
+New Jersey offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes New Jersey a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in New Jersey?